Nerajno/Hackathon_V2/README.md

-# Hackathon_V2
+#marta-hackathon_V2
-Information for the Marta Hackathon
+Centralized repository for data related to the MARTA Hackathon V2